Ahmetlrd/ahmetcavusoglu/README.md

 - **School Term (1)**: Dates when schools are open
 - **Holiday Period (0)**: Dates when schools are on break

-These variables are merged by date to conduct multivariate analysis.
+These variables are merged by date to conduct multivariate analysis specific to the Beşiktaş station.

 ## Tools and Technologies